The Chinese Prostitute Who Became One Of The Most Feared Pirates In The Seven Seas

 This is the story of a brave Chinese woman who became one of the greatest pirates of all times.

 Throughout history, we’ve read tales about the most fearsome pirates and treasure hunters that sailed the seven seas in search for gold and hidden treasures.
 Even though most stories we hear were of men, there were also brave women who didn't shy away from ruling over the oceans.
 As a matter of fact, there was one particular woman that not only sailed alongside infamous scoundrels, but actually seized power, controlling over 80 thousand outlaws.
-This is the brief but amazing story of Ching Shih
+This is the brief but amazing story of Ching Shih, a Chinese prostitute who defied vicious cutthroats and became the greatest pirate of her era.

 Yi shortly proposed to Shih, although rumor has it that their story wasn’t as romantic.
 Some say Yi ordered a raid on the brothel where Shih worked at and captured her; others believe Yi simply asked Shih to marry him.
 Little did he know, he wasn't just getting married, he was securing his greatest ally and partner.